-This annual information form contains information concerning the mutual funds listed on the front cover (individually, each is a "Fund" and collectively, they are referred to as the "Funds").
+This annual information form contains information concerning the mutual funds listed on the front cover (referred to individually, as a "Fund" and, collectively, as the "Funds").
 The Funds do not distribute securities to retail investors under a current simplified prospectus.
-This annual information form is prepared in accordance with Part 9 of National Instrument 81-106, Investment Fund Continuous Disclosure ("NI 81-106"), which requires a mutual fund to file an annual information form if the mutual fund has not obtained a receipt for a prospectus during the last twelve months preceding its financial year.
+This annual information form is prepared in accordance with Part 9 of National Instrument 81-106, Investment Fund Continuous Disclosure ("NI 81-106"), which requires a mutual fund to file an annual information form if the mutual fund has not obtained a receipt for a prospectus during the twelve months preceding its financial year end.

-To make this annual information form easier to read and understand, we have used personal pronouns throughout much of the text.
 References to "Counsel", "our", "we" or "us" generally refer to Counsel Portfolio Services Inc. in its capacity as manager and trustee of the Funds.
 References to "you" are directed to the reader as an investor in the Funds holding securities directly or in a registered plan.

-In this document we refer to "financial advisors" and "dealers."
+In this document, we refer to "financial advisors" and "dealers".
 The financial advisor is the individual with whom you consult for investment advice, and the dealer is the company or partnership that employs your financial advisor and may include, at our discretion, a company or partnership that has received an exemption from the dealer registration requirements from the Canadian securities regulatory authorities.

 The Funds are part of a larger group of mutual funds we manage and are referred to collectively as the "Counsel Funds" or, each individually, as a "Counsel Fund".
-Other Counsel Funds are offered under a simplified prospectus.
+Other Counsel Funds are offered under other simplified prospectuses.

 In Canada, a mutual fund can be established either as a unit trust or as one or more classes of shares of a corporation.
 The Funds have been established as unit trusts and issue units to investors.
-In this document, reference to a Fund's "securities" means its units.
-Investors in the Funds are sometimes referred to as "securityholders".
+In this document, reference to a Fund's "securities" means its units, and investors in the Funds are sometimes referred to as "securityholders".